No-Gas-Labs/Vibe-_Coding_Protocol/README.md

  - **Examples**: Check `/examples` for ceremonial templates.
 A new `runes-prophecy-shrine.html` merges the RuneScape Mario demo with the Prophecy Scroll Engine.
 - **Issues**: Use GitHub issues for protocol enhancement requests
 - **Discussions**: Philosophy and methodology conversations welcome

+## 🧬 Nexus Shrine v1.0

+The `Nexus Shrine` artifact merges five shrine modes into a single ritual engine.
+Open `index.html` to explore EchoNest, GriefShrine, ProphecyDeck, TownSquare, and BridgeShrine within one interface.
+See `docs/nexus-shrine-guide.md` for features and usage details.
+Metadata is stored in `manifest.json`.

 ## 🧿 Sacred Attribution